 Are you lifting more?
 Can you squeeze out two extra reps on the same weight?
 Do you look/feel fuller in your physique?

-If you’re happy with your results keep the Creatine and then look at changing something else.
+If you’re happy with your results keep the Creatine and then look at changing something else, our bulking guide will give you some extra tips for gaining muscle.
 You can’t expect your body to change if your diet, supplements and training never change.
 But you need some consistency to understand where the changes are coming from so that you can adapt your long term approach and continuously learn about what stimulates your body to grow.

 Variation is particularly important when it comes to workout progression.
 Both in terms in progressing your intensity which could be via increased rep ranges or increased weight – and type of workout.